Child Life Practicum

 - Previous experience with typically developing, healthy children or adolescents

-- Enrolled at a university/college that has a current affiliation contract with University Hospitals Case Medical Center*
+- Enrolled at a university/college that has a current affiliation contract with University Hospitals Cleveland Medical Center*

 *If your university does not have current affiliation contract with University Hospitals, please contact us as soon as possible so that the affiliation process can be initiated.